Access 192.168.10.1 Admin Panel

 To open the admin page, type 192.168.10.1 into the browser’s address bar.
 Before doing this, confirm that your router’s local IP address is 192.168.10.1.
 If the IP matches, it will serve as the admin address for your router.

-Connect your device to the same network as the Wi-Fi router.
-You cannot open the admin panel without this connection.
-Use a reliable Wi-Fi or Ethernet cable for stable access.
+Make sure your device is connected to the same network as the Wi-Fi router, as the admin panel won’t be accessible without this connection.
+Use a stable Wi-Fi connection or an Ethernet cable for reliable access.

-If you face issues, double-check the IP address and verify your connection to the correct network.
+If you encounter any issues, double-check the IP address and ensure you're connected to the correct network.

 192.168.10.1 Login Instructions